Vehicle registration plates of Malaysia: To and from Singapore

-Malaysian vehicles entering Singapore that are registered in these W, Q and S series are not required to be further identified because the Singapore's Land Transport Authority already requires every Malaysian registered vehicle entering Singapore to apply for an Autopass Card which includes all detail of the vehicle, vehicle's owner, and the person who driving the vehicle in their system.
+Malaysian vehicles entering Singapore that are registered in these W, Q, S and J (starting from 2026) series are not required to be further identified because the Singapore's Land Transport Authority already requires every Malaysian registered vehicle entering Singapore to apply for an Autopass Card which includes all detail of the vehicle, vehicle's owner, and the person who driving the vehicle in their system.

 Singapore registered vehicles travelling to Malaysia are required to register the vehicles for the Vehicle Entry Permit (VEP) through the Road Transport Department Malaysia website and VEP registered vehicles will be issued non-transferable VEP-RFID tags which contain pertinent information that uniquely identifies the vehicles.
 This can only done at Malaysia land checkpoints.
 Toll transactions in Singapore land checkpoints using Singapore registered vehicles only uses the CEPAS 2.0 (not the newer version of CEPAS 3.0 which is part of account-based ticketing).
 Those who have different set of plates, having difficulties to read or using the illegal font (FE-Schrift) will not be allowed through.

 Both the tractor and trailer of Malaysian registered semi-trucks are fitted with the "Hazardous Cargo" registrations plates upon entry into Singapore.
 The same characters of the Malaysian number plates are used, with the only visible changes being the standardised fonts which reflect that of Singapore's and the colour code, which features black characters on an orange background.
 The "Hazardous Cargo" number plates subject Malaysian semi-trailers to the same laws followed by Singaporean ones.

-Buses belonging to Singapore operators that run the cross-border services exclusively have additional brake lights installed and stickers displaying the tax scheme, vehicle specifications, company address, speed limits and SPAD/LPKP hotlines so as to meet the Malaysian regulations.
+Buses belonging to Singapore operators that run the cross-border services exclusively have additional brake lights installed and stickers displaying the tax scheme, vehicle specifications, company address, speed limits and APAD/MOT hotlines (Talian Aduan MOT) so as to meet the Malaysian regulations.